backbone-cord/backbone-cord.github.io/README.md

 #### filters

 Using the pipe character, reusable filters can be applied to values before they are passed to the end observer.

+Built-in filters include

+* `lower` - Convert to a lowercase value
+* `upper` - Convert to a lowercase value
+* `title` - Convert to a titlecase value with each word capitalized

+All Math functions are also a default fallback when registered filter does not match, for example `floor` and `ceil` both are valid filters.

 #### subkeys